-Quizzes will be administered most week through eCampus.
+Quizzes will be administered most week through eCampus and Gradescope.
 You will need to download each quiz, write on the quiz (electronically, on blank paper, or on the paper you print out), and upload a PDF of your work.
+For quizzes (unless stated otherwise on the quiz instructions) you may use your book and your notes.
+However, you may NOT use internet sources, humans, calculators, or any other sources that are not specifically approved.
+This is an intermediate step of independence from resources to help prepare you for exams.